 Perhaps we’ll do something similar with our burgers at some point.

-*This is not a paid ad.
-I want to be clear, don’t assume because I was treated to my meal that it influenced my opinion in any way.
-If I didn’t care for any of it, I wouldn’t write about it or post about it on social media.
+*I want to be clear; this is not a paid ad.
+My opinion was not influenced because I was treated to my meal.
+If I did not care for any of it, I would not have written about it or posted it on social media.